What is annotation?

-Yes, it does, but that time isn’t lost—it’s invested.
-In return, your annotated notes will help speed up exam prep, because you can review critical concepts quickly and efficiently.
+- It saves you time later when you’re studying.
+Your annotated notes will help speed up exam prep, because you can review critical concepts quickly and efficiently.

-TIP: Try separating the reading and annotating processes— quickly read through a section of the text first, then go back and annotate.
+One last tip: Try separating the reading and annotating processes!
+Quickly read through a section of the text first, then go back and annotate.

 Nist, S., & Holschuh, J. (2000).
 Active learning: strategies for college success.
 Boston: Allyn and Bacon.
 202-218.

 Simpson, M., & Nist, S. (1990).
 Textbook annotation: An effective and efficient study strategy for college students.
 Journal of Reading, 34: 122-129.

 Press, F. (2004).
 Understanding earth (4th ed).
 New York: W.H.
 Freeman.
 208-210.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 4.0 License.

 You may reproduce it for non-commercial use if you use the entire handout and attribute the source: The Learning Center, University of North Carolina at Chapel Hill